-Rubellite employs individuals with various professional skills in the course of pursuing its business plan.
+Rubellite does not have any direct employees except as provided by the MSA.
+These individuals possess various professional skills to assist the Corporation in the course of pursuing its business plan.
 These professional skills include, but are not limited to, geology, geophysics, engineering, marketing, legal, capital markets, business development, finance and other business skills.
 Drawing on significant experience in the oil and gas business, Rubellite believes its management team has a demonstrated track record of bringing together all of the key components to a successful exploration and production company: strong technical and leadership skills; operational and capital project execution expertise; commodity market risk management and optimization excellence; strong exploration and business development initiation, evaluation and negotiating skills; an entrepreneurial spirit that allows Rubellite to effectively identify, evaluate and execute on value added initiatives; expertise in planning and financial controls; and capital markets expertise.